RibiRewards

 The Permission Effect

 Here's something fascinating that comes through clearly in employee surveys: people use reward cards to buy things they wouldn't buy with their own money.
 Not because the card is more valuable — but because the card gives them permission.
+We cover this in detail in Your Best Employees Are Leaving Because You're Gifting Them Wrong.

 An employee who would never justify spending NGN 18,000 on a spa day for herself will spend a RewardsCard at The Spa without hesitation.
 The same employee wouldn't spend an equivalent cash bonus the same way — the psychological constraint around personal spending doesn't apply to a reward card.
+We cover this in detail in Why Bank Transfers Are the Worst Way to Reward Your African Team.

 That experience — the thing she did with the card that she wouldn't have done otherwise — creates a memory associated with the company.
 That memory is what retention is built on.